Top 6 Science-Backed Benefits of Caffeine for Health and Energy

 How Much Caffeine is Safe?

 For most healthy adults, up to 400 mg of caffeine per day (about 3–4 cups of coffee) is considered safe.
-However, sensitivity varies—some people may experience jitters, anxiety, or disrupted sleep even at lower amounts.
+However, its sensitivity varies from person to person; some people may experience jitters, anxiety, or disrupted sleep even at lower doses.
 Pregnant women and individuals with certain medical conditions should consume less.

 Key Takeaway